-NBA Rumors: Klay Thompson ‘Could Look At’ LA Lakers If Warriors Don’t Offer Max Deal, Per ‘ESPN’
+NBA Rumors: Klay Thompson ‘Could Look At’ L.A.
+Lakers If Warriors Don’t Offer Max Deal, Per ‘ESPN’

 Golden State Warriors shooting guard Klay Thompson is expected to be one of the most coveted superstars in the 2019 NBA free agency.
 However, whenever he’s asked questions about his impending free agency, the 29-year-old All-Star guard said that he plans to re-sign and finish his NBA career with the Warriors.

-The ESPN Forecast panel recently gave their predictions regarding the fate of several NBA superstars in the 2019 NBA offseason.
+The ESPN forecast panel recently gave their predictions regarding the fate of several NBA superstars in the 2019 NBA offseason.
 Most ESPN analysts highly expected Klay Thompson to ink a new contract with the Warriors, with teams who are expected to have a max slot, the Los Angeles Lakers and the New York Knicks, getting only 5.6 percent and 2.8 percent votes, respectively.
 However, ESPN believes that Thompson “could look at” teaming up with LeBron James in Los Angeles if he doesn’t get a max contract from the Warriors.

 “Our panel doesn’t buy that Thompson might walk in free agency, overwhelmingly predicting he re-signs with Golden State.
 Thompson continues to be open about his desire to return, but ESPN’s Adrian Wojnarowski has reported that if Thompson doesn’t get a full max offer from the Warriors, he could look at the Lakers.”

 If Klay Thompson decides to entertain offers from other NBA teams, Lakers President of Basketball Operations Magic Johnson and General Manager Rob Pelinka are expected to be very aggressive in adding him to their roster.
-Thompson may not be on the level of other incoming free agent superstars like Kawhi Leonard and Kevin Durant, but he will undeniably be an incredible acquisition for the Lakers.
+Thompson may not be on the level of other incoming free agent superstars like Kawhi Leonard and Kevin Durant, but he would undeniably be an incredible acquisition for the Lakers.

 NBA All-Star weekend: Stephen Curry, Klay Thompson talk trash over 4-point play https://t.co/XXXMQWNaZn